Build Your Own DIY Industrial Pipe Shelves with Tutorial, Step-by-step Instructions, Detailed Supply List, Pipe Shelf

 This is a summer decor version of my shelf.
 I really wanted more white accents.
 And the pop of natural green felt very fresh.

 These industrial pipe shelves are like a decor entity all to themselves.
 I enjoy decorating them and changing them up every season.

 And the funniest part about this project?
-My hubby loves them at LEAST as much as I do!
-Go figure!!
+My hubby loves them at lest as much as I do.
+Go figure.

-If you loved this easy project check out these other do-it-yourself home decor projects!
+If you loved this easy industrial pipe shelves project, check out these other do-it-yourself home decor projects.